 Well-Trained Mind Academy students read three chapters of the book per week, completing each book to get the sweep of the history in one year.
 They read all the chapters, but they are not assigned all of the questions or assignments from every chapter of the Study and Teaching Guide.

-The teachers generally select the I.D. and Short-answer ones from each chapter that they feel are most important, and assign them each Friday as an open-book or open-notes quiz.
+The teachers generally select from each chapter the I.D. and Short-answer questions they feel are most important, and assign them each Friday as an open-book or open-notes quiz.

-Every few weeks there is a short writing assignment using one of the essay questions that are at the end of each chapter in the study & teaching guide.
+Every few weeks there is a short writing assignment using one of the essay questions that are at the end of each chapter in the Study and Teaching Guide.
 There's an online forum/discussion component too, as they are meeting online.

 Teachers usually have students read the chapters before class, and then lecture on that same material, explaining it, clarifying anything misunderstood, and showing the student what's most important in each chapter.

-The academy classes tend to be fairly fast-paced and over a lot of material; you can adjust how the chapters are covered and what to assign to suit your purposes.
+The academy classes tend to be fairly fast-paced, covering a lot of material; you can adjust how the chapters are covered and what to assign to suit your purposes.